TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 Retrieve the API key associated with your account and provide it as a value for the `key` parameter.

-### RT4-CreateTicket

-RT4 ([Request Tracker](https://bestpractical.com/request-tracker) is a ticketing system.
-With this responder, an analyst can create a ticket in RT.
-CaseID is submitted to RT as a reference.

-This responder comes in only 1 flavor that lets you create a ticket from a Case in TheHive.

-### requirements

-This responder several configuration parameters.
-A detailed document can be found with the code, in the [Readme file](https://github.com/TheHive-Project/Cortex-Analyzers/tree/master/responders/RT4).

 ### SecurityTrails
 Get Whois and Passive DNS details using [SecurityTrails](https://securitytrails.com/).